Schr\"odinger's cat for de Sitter spacetime: Superpositions of curvature

 Equation (\ref{diffkappa}) is that used to obtain the response function of Eq.\ (\ref{superpositionofcurvatures}) without assuming equal KMS temperatures on the individual amplitudes of the superposition.

 There are two special cases which take on radically different physical interpretations.
-The first is for a fixed background spacetime with the detector in a superposition of radial locations from the horizon, $l \equiv l_1=l_2$, so that
+The first is for a fixed background spacetime with the detector in a superposition of radial locations from the horizon, $l \equiv l_A=l_B$, so that

-where $\kappa_{ri} = \big( l^{-2} - r_i^2\big)^{-1/2}$ for $i = 1,2$ and $\theta_{rs}$ is the angular separation of the superposition.
+where $\kappa_{Ri} = \big( l^{-2} - R_i^2\big)^{-1/2}$ for $i = A, B$ and $\theta_{RS}$ is the angular separation of the superposition.
 In this case, the control state only affects the trajectories of the detector.
 As before, there exists some unitary transformation that maps the superposed trajectory states to a single classical trajectory, so that the detector-field dynamics undergo a modified evolution in which the fields are quantised on a background in a superposition of spacetime spatial states.
 The two scenarios, as argued previously, are diffeomorphic invariant.

-In Fig.\ \ref{fig:fig4}, we have plotted the time-dependent transition rate of the detector for two different cases.
+In Fig.\ \ref{fig:8rate}, we have plotted the transition rate as a function of the energy gap at the timeslice $l_A \tau = 0$.
+The transition rate profile resembles that of the detector response when the individual branches of the superposition had equal redshifts.
+Meanwhile in Fig.\ \ref{fig:9rate}, the transition rate is plotted as a function of the proper time of the detector for different radial separations.
+For detectors on classical paths, the transition rate is time-independent; the introduction of the superposition elicits time-dependent oscillations.

-In the second case, we take the background spacetime to be in a superposition of curvatures, with the detector on a single static trajectory, $r\equiv r_1=r_2$.
+In the second case, we take the background spacetime to be in a superposition of curvatures, with the detector on a single static trajectory, $R_D\equiv R_A=R_B$.
 This yields,

-where $\kappa_{li} = \big( l_i^{-2} - r_i^2 \big)^{-1/2}$ for $i = 1,2$ and $\theta_{ls}$ is the angular separation of the superposition.
+where $\kappa_{li} = \big( l_i^{-2} - R_D^2 \big)^{-1/2}$ for $i = A,B$ and $\theta_{lS}$ is the angular separation of the superposition.
 In this case, the control system solely affects the quantum state of the spacetime, defining its Hilbert space and controlling the superposed values of the curvature.
 Unlike superpositions of detector trajectory states, here there is no diffeomorphism which maps the individual amplitudes of the superposition to a single, classical spacetime background.
-In Fig.\ \ref{fig:fig5}, we have similarly plotted the transition rate as a function of the proper time $\tau$ and energy gap $\Omega$.
-In particular, we have chosen the parameters so that the local Gibbons-Hawking temperatures of the superposed amplitudes are the same as those plotted in Fig.\ \ref{fig:fig4}.